 5. Landlord Policies

-A great determinant of the rental price is evaluating which elements you are going to include.
-Things like utilities (water, gas, electricity), cleaning, laundry, and meal regime.
-All kinds of additional costs will influence the rent collected and the attraction of your property to potential guests.
-However, these policies are not limited to charges.
+A great determinant of the rental price is evaluating which services you are going to include.
+Things such as utilities (water, gas, electricity), cleaning, laundry, and meal regime.
+All these kinds of additional services will influence the rent collected and the attraction of your property to potential guests.
 Specific conditions such as allowing pets, couples, or smoking inside the apartment can also be reflected in the rental price.

 6. Listing Quality

-Making a good listing can be as important to the rental price as the property itself.
+Making a good listing advertisment can also be very important to the rental price of your property.
 The more detailed the advertisement is, the clearer the value you reflect on your property for the potential guest.
 A good home with a bad listing can be perceived as worse than a lower quality home with an incredible listing.
-Make sure that the quality of your home is reflected in the quality of how you present it.
+Make sure that the quality of your home is reflected in how you present it.

 7. Local Market & Competitors

 It is important not to evaluate your property only by comparing it to others similar in zone and characteristics.
-However, it is necessary to look at houses similar to yours in location and other aspects to see approximately what is the possible range to list yours, since if the price differs significantly above other similar homes it is unlikely that it will attract potential tenants.
+However, it is necessary to look at houses similar to yours in location and other aspects to see approximately what is the possible range to list yours.
+If the price differs significantly above other similar homes it is unlikely that it will attract potential tenants.
 There are always exceptions for spectacular homes, however, this applies in most cases.

 8. Additional Amenities

 Does your property have a garden, terrace, balcony, or pool?
 All these aspects and more can influence the price of your property.
 Any additional elements you can offer that are not found in every home add value to your listing.
 Consider how your guest would value it and think about whether it is influential enough to be included in the rental price.